ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/06-Real-Time-Data.md

 :::

-For our use-case we would rather go for a smaller subscription request that will fetch only the price update.
+For our use case, we would rather go for a smaller subscription request that will fetch only the price update.

 ```graphql
 subscription OnPriceChange {